I am the proud owner of a snake plant and feel it is a wonderful plant to have around.

 Transplant the plant into a bigger pot every three or four years when the roots outgrow the pot.
-The snake plant doesn't mind being root bound, so you don't have to rush to repot your plant, however, when you do repot, it should be done in the spring.
-They can get a little bit top heavy and can tip over, so it may be necessary to add a stake to support your plant.
+The snake plant doesn't mind being root-bound, so you don't have to rush to repot your plant, however, when you do re-pot, it should be done in the spring.
+They can get a bit top heavy and tip over, so it may be necessary to add a stake to support your plant.
 The snake plant should be planted in well-draining soil in order to prevent root rot.

-Snake plants are very simple to propogate.
+Snake plants are very simple to propagate.
 These plants spread by producing rhizomes, so simply divide the plant up and plant in separate pots.

 Make sure that new plants are started in a pot with well-draining soil, as the new plants are susceptible to rot.
 Water sparingly.